fbaro/tcache/README.md

 3. Implement a ToLongFunction from V which will extract a timestamp from V (hint: epoch time should work fine for most situations)
 4. Decide the maximum number of V's you want to keep together, called chunk size (hint: this will both be the maximum number of values you will have to provide to the cache in a single batch, and the maximum number of values that will be evicted all together from the cache)
 5. Decide the slice sizes (think about the maximum and the minimum time slice you expect to need to reach the chunk size.
 Put some values in between the two.
 Convert them to longs.
 Ensure each value is a divisor of its closes higher value.
 E.g. 7 days, 1 day, 6 hours, 1 hour, 15 minutes, 5 minutes, 1 minute, 15 seconds, 1 second).
 6. Implement the Loader, to provide data to the cache.
-You can pass a custom P type from the cache to the Loader, if you need it (e.g. a JDBC Connection?)
+You can pass a custom P type from the cache to the Loader, if you need it (e.g. a JDBC Connection?).
+Take extra care with the lifetime of this (see documentation).
 7. ???
 8. Profit!